 - Chinatown – a historic neighbourhood.
 Today it’s the second oldest Chinatown in North America.

 - Craigdarroch Castle – a beautiful castle-like home of a historic industrialist.

-- The Empress Hotel – both a hotel and National Historic Site, the impressive Edwardian-style building was built in 1908 by the Canadian Pacific Railroad company and today still dominates the downtown Victoria skyline.
-The Empress Hotel is a popular although expensive place to stay and famous for its afternoon English Tea.
+- The Empress Hotel – both a hotel and National Historic Site.
+The impressive Edwardian-style building was built in 1908 by the Canadian Pacific Railroad company and today still dominates the downtown Victoria skyline.
+The Empress Hotel is a popular but expensive place to stay and famous for its afternoon English Tea.

 - Government House – the home of the Queen’s representative in British Columbia.
-The building is open to the public once a month and on special occasions, but the grounds are beautiful, open daily and free to explore.
+The building is open to the public once a month and on special occasions.
+However, the beautiful grounds are open daily and free to explore.

-- IMAX Theatre – a movie theatre at the Royal BC Museum that shows educational National Geographic-style films on a giant screen.
+- IMAX Theatre – a movie theatre at the Royal BC Museum.
+The theatre shows educational National Geographic-style films on a giant screen.

 - Inner Harbour – the heart of downtown Victoria where many of the city’s top tourist attractions are located.
-With its Lower Causeway walkway, boats in the harbour, patio restaurants and beautiful buildings all around, this part of the city is a tourist attraction of its own.
+This part of the city is a tourist attraction of its own.
+The Harbour has a Lower Causeway walkway, boats in the harbour, patio restaurants and beautiful buildings all around.

 - The Legislative Buildings – the beautiful parliament buildings located in the Inner Harbour not far from the Empress Hotel.
 Public tours are at specific times and free of charge.

-- Miniature World – an attraction with dozens of miniature historical and fairy tale displays, doll houses, model railroads and battle scenes located downtown in the Empress Hotel.
+- Miniature World – an attraction with dozens of miniature historical, fairy tale displays, and dollhouses.
+Miniature World also includes model railroads and battle scenes and is located downtown in the Empress Hotel.

 - Royal BC Museum – an impressive museum showcasing the history of the province of British Columbia.